aldeacomputer/aldea-js/docs/tutorial/basics/txbuilder.md

 })
 ```

-You'll hopefully recall that the `mix()` method consumes the two input potions and returns a new instance of `Potion`.
+As you may recall, the `mix()` method consumes the two input potions and returns a new instance of `Potion`.
 We have one more instruction to add:

 ```ts
 env.wallet.createFundedTx(txb => {